Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Introduction

 \section{Introduction}

-Quasielastic scattering of light, x-rays, and neutrons has proven to be a powerful experimental tool for the study of complex fluids.
-For dilute macromolecule solutions, quasielastic scattering has extensive analytic applications for particle sizing\cite{phillies1990z}.
-With non-dilute solutions and more complex systems, quasielastic scattering reveals consequences of intermacromolecular and other interactions.

-In a substantial enhancement of the classical method, the fluid of interest is doped with trace concentrations of monodisperse probe particles.
-Probes have ranged from small molecules to micron-size colloidal particles.
-The diffusion of probe particles through the complex fluid is then observed.
-Early successful studies of probe diffusion in complex fluids using quasielastic light scattering were by Hallett and co-workers\cite{gray1974a,turner1976a}, who in 1974 and 1976 observed the diffusion of polystyrene spheres through hyaluronic acid and dextran solutions, and compared probe diffusion with the rheological properties of their solutions.
-The subsequent four decades have seen an enormous extension of this approach\cite{phillies2011a}, including studies of probes in highly viscous simple liquids\cite{phillies1981z}, polymer melts\cite{lin1986a}, chemically cross-linked gels\cite{schmidt1989b}, surfactant solutions\cite{phillies1993b}, protein solutions\cite{ullmann1985a}, and the interior of living cells\cite{lubyphelps1987a}.
-More recently, quasielastic x-ray scattering has been used to extend the range of distance scales over which diffusion can be observed\cite{dierker1995a}.
+Quasielastic scattering of light, x-rays, and neutrons is a powerful experimental tool for the study of complex fluids.
+For dilute solutions in simple liquids, quasielastic scattering has analytic applications for particle sizing\cite{phillies1990z}.
+In non-dilute and more complex systems, quasielastic scattering reveals consequences of intermacromolecular interactions.
+Four decades ago, Hallett and co-workers\cite{gray1974a,turner1976a} made a major extension of quasielastic scattering methodology.
+To hyaluronic acid and dextran solutions, they added trace concentrations of polystyrene latex spheres.
+Quasielastic scattering revealed the diffusion of these probe spheres through the polymer solutions.
+The subsequent four decades have seen enormous extension of probe diffusion methods\cite{phillies2011a}, including studies of probes in highly viscous simple liquids\cite{phillies1981z}, polymer melts\cite{lin1986a}, chemically cross-linked gels\cite{schmidt1989b}, surfactant solutions\cite{phillies1993b}, protein solutions\cite{ullmann1985a}, and the interior of living cells\cite{lubyphelps1987a}.
+More recently, quasielastic x-ray scattering has extended the range of distance scales over which diffusion can be observed\cite{dierker1995a}.